Shopify Buy Button vs. Snipcart: The Good, The Bad, & The AwesomeJune 06, 2019

 With Snipcart's standard pricing, you pay 2% of monthly transactions, plus payment gateway fees.
 If, say, you were using Stripe as your payment gateway, your total pricing would be: 4.9% + 30 cents / transaction.

 It’s also important to note that, with Snipcart, the 2% transaction fee cannot go under $10 per month.
 Thus, $10/mo would be the minimum price assuming you made less than $500 in sales per month.
-For more information about our payment structure (as well as the Pro Pack and “I Am Special” plan), check out our pricing page for details.
+For more information about our payment structure, check out our pricing page for details.

 Use cases handled by both e-commerce solutions